dans-oai/codex-security/README.md

 ## GitHub Actions

-Scan your repository on a schedule basis or on demand.
+Scan your repository on a scheduled basis, in PR, or on demand.
 Add an OpenAI API key as the repository secret `CODEX_SECURITY_API_KEY`, then save this workflow in `.github/workflows/codex-security.yml`.
 Replace `REPLACE_WITH_REVIEWED_COMMIT` with the full SHA of an Action commit.